tanelpoder/catbench/README.md

 cd app/catbench
 ```

-Open the `catbench.py` file to change your Postgres user/pass settings if you are not using a default local connection.
+If you're using a local Postgres instance that allows logging in as `tpcc` user without a password, no action needed.
+Otherwise open the `catbench.py` file to change your Postgres user/pass settings if you are not using a default local connection.
 And then run the app:

 ```
 python catbench.py